socketry/async/readme.md

 Please see the [project documentation](https://socketry.github.io/async/) for more details.

   - [Getting Started](https://socketry.github.io/async/guides/getting-started/index) - This guide shows how to add async to your project and run code asynchronously.

-  - [Asynchronous Tasks](https://socketry.github.io/async/guides/asynchronous-tasks/index) - This guide explains how
-    asynchronous tasks work and how to use them.
+  - [Asynchronous Tasks](https://socketry.github.io/async/guides/asynchronous-tasks/index) - This guide explains how asynchronous tasks work and how to use them.

   - [Event Loop](https://socketry.github.io/async/guides/event-loop/index) - This guide gives an overview of how the event loop is implemented.

   - [Compatibility](https://socketry.github.io/async/guides/compatibility/index) - This guide gives an overview of the compatibility of Async with Ruby and other frameworks.

   - [Best Practices](https://socketry.github.io/async/guides/best-practices/index) - This guide gives an overview of best practices for using Async.

+  - [Debugging](https://socketry.github.io/async/guides/debugging/index) - This guide explains how to debug issues with programs that use Async.

 ## Contributing